j-webtek/rescribos-docs/README.md

-﻿# Rescribos Data Refinement (AI News Extractor)
+﻿# Rescribos Data Refinement

-Rescribos Data Refinement is a cross-platform desktop application that automates the collection, analysis, and synthesis of AI-related news.
-The platform combines an Electron front end, a Node.js orchestration layer, and a Python processing pipeline to deliver curated reports, semantic search, and interactive analysis without handing data to third-party services.
+Rescribos Data Refinement is a cross-platform desktop application that transforms how organizations collect, analyze, and synthesize information from any source.
+The platform combines an Electron front end, a Node.js orchestration layer, and a Python processing pipeline to deliver curated reports, semantic search, and interactive analysis—all without handing data to third-party services.

 ## Platform Highlights

+**Your Data, Your Sources, Your Control:**
+- **Flexible Data Ingestion** – Connect to any data source: APIs, RSS feeds, databases, document repositories, web scraping, or custom connectors
-- Local-first storage for reports, logs, and configuration with optional cloud calls only for selected AI providers
+- **Local-First Architecture** – All content, analysis, and reports stored on your infrastructure with optional cloud AI processing
-- Bring-your-own-keys model that keeps cost control and credentials in the hands of the operator
+- **Bring-Your-Own-Keys Model** – Complete cost control and credential ownership; pay AI providers directly at cost
-- Hybrid AI execution that can switch between OpenAI GPT-5, Ollama Llama 3.1, or transformers-based fallbacks
+- **Hybrid AI Execution** – Switch seamlessly between OpenAI GPT-5, Ollama Llama 3.1, or transformer-based fallbacks
-- Multi-source extraction covering Hacker News, arXiv, optional US public procurement feeds, and local document ingestion.
-Additional connectors can be generated with the data source template for REST/RSS/GraphQL APIs.
-- Rich analysis pipeline with summarisation, relevance scoring, deduplication, clustering, and tag generation
+- **AI-Powered Analysis Pipeline** – Automated summarization, relevance scoring, deduplication, clustering, and tag generation
-- Semantic vector search, cart-based batching, and a conversational assistant backed by the analysed corpus
+- **Semantic Knowledge Management** – Vector search, conversational AI assistant, and intelligent document discovery
-- CLI and automation hooks for scheduled jobs, smoke tests, and integration into existing workflows
+- **Enterprise Automation** – CLI tools, scheduling, and integration hooks for systematic workflows

+**Included Example Data Sources:**
+The platform includes pre-configured connectors for Hacker News, arXiv, USASpending.gov, and SAM.gov as reference implementations.
+These demonstrate the platform's capabilities and can be easily replaced or supplemented with your organization's specific data sources using the extensible connector framework.

 ## How the System Works

+1. **Connect** - Configure data sources relevant to your organization (news feeds, research databases, internal documents, APIs, etc.)
-1. **Extract** - Collect stories from configured sources with concurrency limits, retry policies, and deduplication.
+2. **Extract** - Automated collection with concurrency control, retry policies, and intelligent deduplication
-2. **Analyse** - Execute Python-based summarisation, tagging, and impact scoring through the selected AI provider.
+3. **Analyze** - AI-powered summarization, relevance scoring, tagging, and impact assessment
-3. **Organise** - Group stories into themes, collapse duplicates, and generate embeddings for semantic lookup.
+4. **Organize** - Thematic grouping, duplicate collapse, and semantic embedding generation
-4. **Synthesize** - Produce Markdown, JSON, and PDF outputs with executive summaries and streamlined citations.
+5. **Synthesize** - Generate reports in multiple formats (Markdown, JSON, PDF, DOCX) with executive summaries
-5. **Explore** - Use the desktop UI, semantic search, or chat assistant to interrogate the generated knowledge base.
+6. **Explore** - Query your knowledge base through semantic search, interactive AI chat, or the desktop interface

-The same pipeline is exposed through the CLI (`npm run cli -- <command>`) and can be orchestrated from scheduled jobs or CI environments.
+The entire pipeline is accessible through both the desktop UI and CLI, enabling automated workflows, scheduled jobs, and CI/CD integration.

 ## Documentation Map